Puerto Rico opens arms to refugees from Irma's Caribbean chaos

-SAN JUAN, Puerto Rico (Reuters) - Saddled with economic problems and its own damage from Hurricane Irma, Puerto Rico is taking thousands of refugees from the U.S. Virgin Islands whose homes were destroyed by the storm, with a cruise ship carrying up to 2,000 more due to set sail for the U.S. territory on Wednesday.
+SAN JUAN, Puerto Rico, Sept 13 (Reuters) - Despite economic problems and its own damage from Hurricane Irma, Puerto Rico is taking thousands of refugees from the U.S. Virgin Islands whose homes were destroyed by the storm, with a cruise ship carrying up to 2,000 more evacuees due on Thursday.

-Visibly shaken residents from St. Martin and the Virgin Islands arrived on Tuesday on U.S. military aircraft, bringing tales of terrifying winds and a breakdown of law and order.
+Visibly shaken residents from St. Martin and the Virgin Islands arrived on Tuesday in U.S. military aircraft, bringing tales of terrifying winds and a breakdown in law and order.

 “The people of Puerto Rico - what big hearts you guys got because our (local) government did nothing - nothing,” said William Vonfabrice, 61, from St. John in the U.S. Virgin Islands.
 “People coming at us with machetes, offering bullets and saying ‘There is more for you,’ breaking into houses, hurting people.”

-Royal Caribbean’s (RCL.N) Majesty of the Seas cruise ship was expected to depart the badly damaged St. Thomas, U.S. Virgin Islands, on Wednesday evening bound for San Juan, Puerto Rico, the U.S. Virgin Islands commissioner of tourism Beverly Nicholson-Doty said.
+Royal Caribbean’s Majesty of the Seas cruise ship was expected to depart the badly damaged U.S. Virgin Island of St. Thomas early on Thursday, bound for San Juan, Puerto Rico, the U.S. Virgin Islands commissioner of tourism said.

 Irma skirted Puerto Rico last week, knocking out power to 70 percent of the island, damaging buildings and killing at least three people, but the destruction was not nearly as bad as elsewhere in the Caribbean.

-The storm’s 185 mph (297 km/h) winds hammered a string of tiny Caribbean islands that are territories of Britain, France, the Netherlands and the United States.
-Homes, hotels, hospitals, marinas and airports were badly damaged and the extent of the chaos seemed to catch the wealthy nations off guard.
+The storm’s 185 mph (297 kmh) winds struck hardest on a string of tiny Caribbean islands that are territories of Britain, France, the Netherlands and the United States.
+Homes, hotels, hospitals, marinas and airports were badly damaged and the scale of the destruction seemed to catch the wealthy nations off guard.

-Britain’s government said local authorities had imposed a curfew on the British Virgin islands, where locals complained of widespread looting and violent crime after Irma.

-U.K. Foreign Secretary Boris Johnson visited the islands on Wednesday, calling them a “scene of utter devastation” on Twitter as his government announced £25 billion ($33 billion) in extra aid for its territories.

 The nations all have launched military relief operations but locals and tourists have criticized the response for being too slow and not reaching everybody evenly.